MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 #### Error: There are too many refreshes occurring concurrently.

 The gateway has a concurrency limit of 48.
-If you are getting this error, it means you reached the concurrency limit.
-You can monitor the concurrency count with [gateway diagnostics template](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-performance).
+If you're getting this error, it means you reached the concurrency limit.
+You can monitor the concurrency count with the [gateway diagnostics template](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-performance).
 To avoid running into this issue, upgrade the number of gateways in a cluster or start a new cluster to load balance the request.

 ## Troubleshooting tools